 Corn Fritter Ingredients

-Red Bell pepper (optional or add more corn)
+- Red Bell pepper (optional or add more corn)

-Scallions- Green onions add savory goodness.
+- Scallions- Green onions add savory goodness.

-Lime zest and lime juice- To add a nice tangy brightness to the corn fritters.
+- Lime zest and lime juice- To add a nice tangy brightness to the corn fritters.

+Corn husks should be green and moist.
+You can feel the kernels through the husk to check for size and plumpness, but if you’re unsure, peel back the husks to inspect them before buying.
 If the husk looks as if it has already been pulled back, chances are, someone has already checked it and ruled it out.
 Set it aside and dig a little deeper in the pile.

-Kernels should be plump and juicy, and somewhat uniform and should not have any discolored or slimy spots.
+The fresher the better!
 After 24 hours of being picked, the natural sugars in corn start to turn into starch and they begin to lose their sweetness.
 So if possible, make an effort to buy the freshest corn available.

 How to make Corn fritters

-Lay the corn on its side (rather than straight up) and cut the kernels off as close to the cob as possible.
+Step 1: Lay the corn on its side (rather than straight up) and cut the kernels off as close to the cob as possible.
+If using frozen corn, thaw and drain well.
+You’ll need three cups of corn total (so be sure to measure), which is about 3-4 large corn cobs.

 Corn Fritters Serving Suggestions

-Serve them as a vegetable side dish.
+- Serve them as a vegetable side dish.
 Trust me when I tell you, even picky vegetable eaters generally love veggies in the fritter form. 🙂 A useful gateway to eating more veggies.

-Serve them as a tasty vegetarian main course with a green salad or our Mexican Slaw.
+- Serve them as a tasty vegetarian main course with a green salad or our Mexican Slaw.
 They would also be good with Cilantro Rice and Mexican Pinto Beans, a delicious vegetarian Mexican Feast!

 Storing Tips

-Can the Batter be Made ahead?
+Can the Batter be made ahead?

 Yes, except wait to add the baking powder until right before cooking.
-Whip up the batter and store in the fridge for 24 hours.
+Whip up the batter and store it in the fridge for 24 hours.
 Sprinkle the baking powder through a fine mesh strainer and mix in the batter right before cooking the fritters.

 Enjoy the corn fritters and let us know what you think in the comments below!